redwoodjs/redwood/docs/docs/uploads.md

 ```
 The default body size limit for the Redwood API server is 100MB (per request).

-To customise this, you'll have to make use of the [Server File](server-file.md).

 ```js title="api/server.js"
 import { createServer } from '@redwoodjs/api-server'